MicrosoftDocs/azure-docs/articles/healthcare-apis/events/events-overview.md

 ---
-title: What are Events? - Azure Healthcare APIs
+title: What are Events? - Azure Health Data Services
 description: In this article, you'll learn about Events, its features, integrations, and next steps.
 services: healthcare-apis
 author: msjasteppe
 ms.service: healthcare-apis
 ms.subservice: fhir
 ms.topic: overview
-ms.date: 02/15/2022
+ms.date: 02/16/2022
 ms.author: jasteppe
 ---

 # What are Events?

-The Events feature enables you to receive event notification messages from Azure Healthcare APIs.
+The Events feature enables you to receive event notification messages from Azure Health Data Services.
 When data resources change and get committed to the Fast Healthcare Interoperability Resources (FHIR&#174;) service, the Events feature sends notification messages.
 These event notification occurrences can be used to trigger downstream automated workflows.
-The Events feature integrates with the Azure Event Grid service and creates a system topic for the Azure Healthcare APIs Workspace.
+The Events feature integrates with the Azure Event Grid service and creates a system topic for the Azure Health Data Services Workspace.

 > [!IMPORTANT]
 >